laurentiuspurba/docs/aws/iam.md

 # IAM-101

 ## What is AIM?
 IAM allows you to manage users and their level of access to the AWS Console.
+It is universal, and does not apply to region.

 ## What does IAM give you?
 * Centralised control of AWS account